rhit-Ju/MA415_project/README.md

 # MA415_project
-Here is the repo for Karl's and Wendy's work
+Here is the repo for Karl's and Wendy's work.
 Thanks!